rubensworks/article-privacy-decentralized/content/framework.md

 ### Using Data Summaries for Efficient Querying

-Based on the use case scenario presented in [](#use-case), we assume that multiple data pods exist, each potentially containing multiple privacy-constrained files and, clients need to authenticate themselves to the respective data pod servers.
+Based on the use case scenario presented in [](#use-case), we assume that many data pods exist, each potentially containing multiple privacy-constrained files and, clients need to authenticate themselves to the respective data pod servers.
 Depending on each file's access control policy, the client may be authorised to read the full file contents, parts of it, or not at all.
 Since realistic decentralised environments could easily contain hundreds or thousands of files, it would be inefficient for the client to query each of them.
 For this reason, we make make use of the [_data summaries_](cite:cites summaries) concept in order to reduce the number of sources that need to be queried by the client.
 We assume that each data pod exposes a data summary for each separate file, which is subsequently aggregated by third-party aggregators, as depicted in [](#figure-privacy-federation-architecture).

-The figure provides an overview of a privacy-preserving federation with six access restricted sources and privacy-preserving summaries, and a third-party aggregator that combines these summaries in a privacy-preserving manner, together with a list of all sources it summarizes.
+The figure provides an overview of a privacy-preserving federation with six access restricted sources and privacy-preserving summaries, and a third-party aggregator that combines these summaries in a privacy-preserving manner, together with a list of all sources it summarises.
 Client-side query engines can use this combined summary to derive which sources are relevant for any given query.
 Since files may contain private data, these data summaries must be _privacy-preserving_, i.e., they must not allow access restricted data to be leaked to unauthorised individuals.
 In the proposed framework, access policies are represented as access keys that are taken into account by the summary generation algorithm.
 Pods could generate these summaries lazily on demand, periodically or upon file changes.
 Following the approach from [Vander Sande et al.](cite:cites tpf_amf), each summary consists of 4 parts, corresponding to the 4 components in RDF quads (subjects, predicates, objects and graphs).
 Using the summaries of these files, third-party aggregators can create _combined summaries_.
-Since the separate summaries are expected to be privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators will not be able to know the actual contents of the data, and they need not necessarily be trusted parties.
+Since the separate summaries are expected to be privacy-preserving, the combined summaries will also be privacy-preserving, which means that third-party aggregators need not necessarily be trusted parties.
 In addition to exposing the combined summary, an aggregator also needs to maintain and expose the list of sources it aggregates over, such that clients know which pods could potentially contribute query results.